hicknhack-software/ansible-piwik/README.md

-# Ansible Role to install piwik
+# Ansible Role to install Piwik

 This repository provides an up and running role for your Ansible installation.
 Just clone this repository into the roles directory of your Ansible installation.